zankhq/astro-starter/README.md

 You can access the admin dashboard for editing blog post at `/admin` (https://example.com/admin)

-For more information follow Decap CMS documentation at https://decapcms.org/docs/
+Sveltia cms uses the same configuration as Decap cms, so you can follow the documentation at https://decapcms.org/docs.

-In order to access the admin dashboard to change blog articles content you need to have access to the github repo, a quick way to test it test would be fork the repo and than configure decap cms accordingly to your cloud provider (netlify, cloudflare, vercel, etc...).
+In order to access the admin dashboard to change blog articles content you need to have access to the github repo, a quick way to test it test would be fork the repo and than configure sveltia cms accordingly to your cloud provider (netlify, cloudflare, vercel, etc...).

 If you use cloudflare pages you can follow this guide https://github.com/i40west/netlify-cms-cloudflare-pages.